bezabu/bb-treasure-hunter/README.md

     - Chrome
     - Samsung Internet
     - Free Adblock browser
+  - Xiaomi 11T
+    - Chrome
+    - Firefox
+    - Opera
+  - Xiaomi POCO X3 Pro
     -

 - When using Samsung Internet browser on a smart phone set to dark mode, the background colours of the page, modals, hint messages and buttons will be darker.
 Images and shapes do not seem to be affected
 - Firefox handles touchscreen inputs differently which can affect moving in diagonal directions.
-Diagonal buttons mitigates this.
+Fingers must be kept completely still for button input to continue.
+Diagonal buttons mitigates this, eliminating the need to press more than one button.

 ## General